CLC-UIowa/SySLite/README.md

-# SySLite (Syntax-Guided Past-time LTL Synthesizer & Enumerator):
+# SySLite <sub>(Syntax-Guided Past-time LTL Synthesizer & Enumerator)</sub>

-SySLite is past-time LTL synthesis program that support a number of decision procedures (i.e. SAT/SMT/SyGuS based) to learn formulas from a given set of finite traces.
+SySLite is a synthesis program to learn past-time Linear Temporal Logic (LTL) formulas from a finite set of example traces.
+These example traces should contain a set of positive and negative traces and can come from various applications (i.e, security policy logs, protocols, and execution of the system or design, etc.).
+Such traces usually describe the intended and unintended behavior in terms of a sequence of propositions range over time.
+SysLite makes use of decision and synthesis procedures (\ie SAT, SMT, and SyGuS) to learn PLTL formulas.

 ## Build & Test

 1. To build, `run ./tool-setup`

-The tool currently supports a list of algorithms:

-1. bv_sygus -- SyGus + BitVector + enumeration
-2. adt_sygus -- SyGuS + ADT + enumeration
-3. fin_adt -- SMT + ADT + enumeration
-4a. sat -- SAT - enumeration
-4b. sat_enum -- SAT + enumeration
-5a. guided_sat -- SAT + Graph Topological - enumeration
-5b. guided_sat_enum -- SAT + Graph Topological + enumeration
+2. To run, `./Driver --help`

 ## Usage